evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 ```

-`serverSocketHandler` receives each line from the server,
+In this state, the client receives each line from the server (`LineRead`), deserializes it, and prints it to standard output.
-deserializes it, and prints it to standard output.
+It also receives each `Message` from user input.
+It serializes it, and then tells the server (`socket`) to write the payload on a new line (`WriteLine`).

 ### Starting the Client